Skip to main content

 • A few brand-coloured accents and headings are still being verified for colour-contrast across both themes; where we weren't certain, we've already switched to higher-contrast treatments.

-• The iPhone app is in beta and its accessibility support is still maturing alongside the Mac app.
+• The iPhone and iPad experience is newly launched, and its accessibility support continues to mature alongside the Mac app.

 If any of this blocks you, tell us — it moves to the top of the list.